edysfy/Group_website/sysImp.md

 }
 ```
 The User-Search Service has a Behaviour Subject called 'searchQueryState', which has a type Search.
 This Behaviour Subject holds the state of the most recent search query.
 When the User-Search component renders for the first time, we call the 'setSearchQueryState' from the User-Search Service in the 'onInit' directive of the component.
-We pass an object, of type Search.
+We create a new object of type Search, and pass it though the method as a parameter.
 This object is the first search query held in the User-Search service's state.
-This method takes the Search object and passes it into the 'next' method on 'searchQueryState' to store this search query in the service.
+This method takes the Search object and passes it into the 'next' method on 'searchQueryState' to store the new search query as state in the service.
 ```js
     this.userSearchService.setSearchQueryState({
       minAge: 0,